 We were so impressed with Captains Mike and Stacy.
 They are well known in the Crystal River community as active advocates for manatee protection.
 They participate in annual census and manatee health assessments, assist the U.S. Fish and Wildlife Service and the Florida Fish and Wildlife Conservation Commission with first aid and emergency manatee care, and are passionate public educators on the subject of manatees and how best to interact with them.

 Several additional things I learned that make a difference:

 - No fins!
 Some tour operators DO NOT use fins in their tours - and that's a very good thing!
 Look for the ones who do not!
 Fins stir up the bottom floor in the shallow springs creating poor visibility and potentially leading to greater erosion of the spring walls.
 They are also potentially harmful to the manatees you'll encounter.

 - No jumping into the water!
 If you can't see what's in the water, you also can't see the manatees that are most certainly there and blending in with their surroundings.

 - Passive Observations always!
 To ensure the success of swimming with manatees, we must all do our part.
 Look but don't touch.
 They may very well touch you.
 Consider your good luck!
 But don't reciprocate.
 Float with them, but don't block or separate them from their group, especially babies from their mothers.

+In a word, the tour was amazing!
 It was a day I will always remember, interacting with and photographing these "gentle giants" as they're often called.

 I was even lifted out of the water more than once as they swam underneath me.